| Title: | Fast Alternatives to 'tidyverse' Functions |

 (Optional) alternative to |

-A data frame with removed rows containing either any or all NA
+A data frame with removed rows containing either any or all NA values.

 Fast grouped sample quantiles

-tidy_quantiles( data, ..., probs = seq(0, 1, 0.25), type = 7, pivot = c("long", "wide"), na.rm = TRUE, .by = NULL, .cols = NULL, .order = df_group_by_order_default(data), .drop_groups = TRUE )
+tidy_quantiles( data, ..., probs = seq(0, 1, 0.25), type = 7, pivot = c("long", "wide"), na.rm = TRUE, .by = NULL, .cols = NULL, .order = group_by_order_default(data), .drop_groups = deprecated() )tidy_quantiles( data, ..., probs = seq(0, 1, 0.25), type = 7, pivot = c("long", "wide"), na.rm = TRUE, .by = NULL, .cols = NULL, .order = group_by_order_default(data), .drop_groups = deprecated() )

 data |